UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 Notes:

 Let's learn a few most commonly used formatting rules in Markdown.
-In this slide we can see how headers are created by prepending hash symbols (`#`) to the header text.
+In this slide we can see how headings are created by prepending hash symbols (`#`) to the headings text.

 One hash indicated the top level heading of the document (this is usually your title),